Liques/ChestProgrammingLanguage/README.md

         go Console
           poke ReadLine
       chest
-        ""John""
+        "John"
       go Console
         poke WriteLine
-          ""The name is "" + rightName
+          "The name is " + rightName
       decide
         name == rightName
         go Console
           poke WriteLine
-            ""The name is John""
+            "The name is John"
 ```

 ## Is it complete?